 This homemade pizza crust is….

-• gluten-free
+- gluten-free

-• nut free
+- nut free

-• dairy-free
+- dairy-free

-• corn free
+- corn free

-• refined sugar free
+- refined sugar free

 But it’s not just the crust that makes this pizza crust a modern pioneer recipe.
 You must also consider your favorite pizza toppings!
-Now I know that pizza toppings vary greatly, but there are some modern pioneer choices can keep in mind when choosing toppings for your gluten-free pizza crust:
+Now I know that pizza toppings vary greatly, but there are some modern pioneer choices you can keep in mind when choosing toppings for your gluten-free pizza crust:

 Modern Pioneer Pizza Topping Guide:

-• Meats– Some favorite meat toppings for pizza may include pepperoni, sausage, or ham.
+- Meats– Some favorite meat toppings for pizza may include pepperoni, sausage, or ham.
 Make sure you are buying gluten-free, non-GMO meats that ideally have been pasture-raised.

-Tips for Working with Grain-free Dough
+Tips for Working with Gluten-free Dough

 Tip #1.
 Different flours, different doughs.